Engadiner Nusstorte – Swiss nut tart

-Take 2/3 of your dough out of the fridge and put it into a baking tray, cover the bottom and make the sides 2-3cm / 0.8-1.1 inch high.
+Take 2/3 of your dough out of the fridge and put it into a springform cover the bottom and make the sides 2-3cm / 0.8-1.1 inch high.

 Pour in your cooled down, thick walnut caramel mixture

-Take the remaining dough and roll out at the size of your baking tray.
+Take the remaining dough and roll out at the size of your springform.